BoisterousCoder/project-magic/README.md

 ## Further Angular CLI help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## The Discord
+I will be using discord for public server communication.
+You can join the server [here](https://discord.gg/PURpPSr).
+This is just so anyone joinning can catch up on what is happenning.